Familiar face in Douglas County named circuit judge

 There she met John Watson, her husband of 28 years, who works for the Mattoon law firm of Craig & Craig as an attorney handling insurance defense cases.

-Her first job out of law school was for a Palatine law firm handling unemployment benefit cases.
+Her first job out of law school was for a Palatine firm handling unemployment-benefit cases.
 She then worked as a partner in a Hoopeston law firm from 1994 to 1996 handling family law, estates and civil litigation.

-Randy Rosenbaum, chief judge for the 6th circuit, will be Watson’s supervisor.
+Randy Rosenbaum, chief judge for the Sixth Judicial Circuit, will be Watson’s supervisor.

-That should help alleviate the burden of spreading out family law cases among the Champaign County judges that has occurred because of the number of divorce lawyers who have filed to substitute Beckett off their cases.
+That should help alleviate the burden of spreading out family-law cases among Champaign County judges after a number of divorce lawyers filed to substitute Beckett off their cases.

 Beckett will continue to do probate cases in Champaign County and Watson will be able to handle most cases except traffic and criminal in Douglas County.